fastoch/DevOps_Full_Course/README.md

 # 9. K8s Pods & YAML config file

-Kubernetes is all about encapsulating container workloads into pods.
+Kubernetes is all about encapsulating container workloads into Pods.

-Because pods address multiple challenges and offer major benefits:
+Because Pods address multiple challenges and offer major benefits:
 - Resource scheduling and utilization
 - Reliability and self-healing
 - Declarative, automated lifecycle management